-Both guys and girls of all ages can have Bipolar Disorder.
+Both guys and girls of all ages can have Bipolar Disorder but it is more common in young adults and adults than in children.
 A person may be more likely to develop Bipolar Disorder if their parents, siblings, or close family members have it.
 This doesn’t mean that if you have a parent with Bipolar Disorder, that you’ll develop it too.
 It only means that there’s a greater than average chance.
 Other factors that lead to the development of Bipolar Disorder are unknown and are being researched.

 How do I know if I have Bipolar Disorder?

 Someone with Bipolar Disorder will have unusual and extreme changes in mood, behavior, and energy levels every day that last most of the day, for at least a week at a time.
-This change in mood and behavior is very likely to be noticeable to family, friends, co-workers, and teachers.
-A person with Bipolar Disorder may have a lot of trouble sleeping and being calm, or may have trouble feeling good enough to do every day things.
+This change in mood and behavior would be noticeable to family, friends, co-workers, and teachers.
+A person with Bipolar Disorder may have a lot of trouble sleeping and being calm, may have unusual and extreme behaviors or may have trouble feeling good enough to do every day things.

 What problems can Bipolar Disorder cause?

 People who struggle with Bipolar Disorder may have some of these problems:

 - Relationship problems – Extreme mood changes can make it hard to get along with family, friends and partners